-It is widely recognized that modern sanitation (with proper sewer systems and wastewater treatment plants) has greatly contributed to the improvement of public health and increased life expectancy.
-However, again for economic reasons, the percentage of world population using improved sanitation is very low in the poorest countries (Fig. 7).
-As a result, half of the urban population in Africa, Asia and Latin America suffers from diseases associated with inadequate water and sanitation (Vörösmarty et al., 2005).
+It is widely recognized that modern sanitation (with proper sewer systems and wastewater treatment plants) has greatly contributed to public health and life expectancy.
+However, again due to economic reasons, the world percentage of population using improved sanitation is very low in the poorest countries (Fig. 7).
+As a result, half of the urban population in Africa, Asia, and Latin America suffers from diseases associated with inadequate water and sanitation (Vörösmarty et al., 2005).

-Recognizing the poor economic situation and the lack of technological infrastructure as the real reasons for water scarcity and health problems, we can expect that economic progress, wherever and whenever it is made possible, will lead to improved water availability and sanitation in developing countries.
+Recognizing the poor economic situation and the lack of technological infrastructure as the real reasons for water scarcity and health problems, we can expect that economic progress, wherever and whenever is made possible, will lead to improved water availability and sanitation in developing countries.
 Here, Athens can serve as an encouraging example.
-Due to its dry climate (annual precipitation 400 mm, no rivers with permanent flow), the water supply in Athens depends on a large-scale engineered system (four reservoirs) bringing water from distances >200 km (see Fig. 12, lower).
-Investments for the construction of this system have always been given the highest priority.
-Up to the 1970s, the city did not have a proper sewer system; even big apartment blocks were served by sewage tanks that were emptied by sewage trucks.
-A master plan, elaborated in 1979 by the English engineering firm J. D. & D. M. Watson, suggested that the entire replacement of sewage tanks with a sewer network system would be prohibitively expensive and that the tanks should remain in the less densely-populated areas.
-However, 10 years later, the sewage tanks were entirely replaced by a modern sewer network system.
-Today, the city has both a proper sewer network and wastewater treatment.
+Due to dry climate (annual precipitation 400 mm, no rivers with permanent flow), the water supply in Athens depends on a large-scale engineered system (four reservoirs) bringing water from distances >200 km (Fig. 13, lower).
+Investments for constructing this system have always been given highest priority.
+Up to the 1970s, the city did not have a proper sewer system; even big apartment blocks were served by sewage tanks emptied by sewage trucks.
+A master plan elaborated in 1979 by the English engineering firm J. D. & D. M. Watson suggested that the entire replacement of sewage tanks with a sewer network system would be prohibitively expensive and that the tanks should remain in the less densely populated areas.
+However, 10 years after, the sewage tanks were entirely replaced by a modern sewer network system.
+Today the city has proper sewer network and wastewater treatment.